deseloperem/learningeveryday/README.md

 # Learning Everyday
-commits of new skills that I learn
+Commits of new skills

-## Category
+## Skills
-Laravel 5.2
+- Laravel 5.2